Linear Actuator

 You can fine-tune actuator height later by sliding them up or down within the brackets.

-Secure all four wall brackets in the locations determined above with #8 wood screws into a solid furring strip (or equivalent solid structure).
+Secure all four wall mounts in the locations determined above with wood screws into a solid furring strip (or equivalent solid structure).

 The wall brackets must be mounted into a solid structure and secured tightly.
 If the